 After leaving college I became a VISTA volunteer and a representative for Model Cities in Uptown, Chicago.
 I also co-founded a school for high school dropouts called the People’s School.
 Eventually I moved to Boston and worked at Project Place, a social service workers’ collective.
 When I left Project Place, the Massachusetts Department of Mental Health hired me to train their staff in advanced counseling, after which I continued as a private counselor for 15 years for individuals, couples, and groups, before deciding to write fiction.

-The first three books in the Matt Jacob Mystery series, Still Among the Living, Two Way Toll, and No Saving Grace were published in the United States, Great Britain, and Japan.
+The first three books in the Matt Jacob series, Still Among the Living, Two Way Toll, and No Saving Grace were published in the United States, Great Britain, and Japan.
 No Saving Grace was also published in Germany.

 During my writing hiatus, I stayed pretty creative learning to read music and play the saxophone.
-I called on all my past work experience to team up with several national law firms as a trial and jury consultant, taking cases of people injured or killed while working for major corporations.
+I called on my past work experience to team up with several national law firms as a trial and jury consultant, taking cases of people injured or killed while working for major corporations.
 I also worked with a local Bar Advocate, who represented the poor and disenfranchised in criminal cases.

-I live in Boston with my wife Susan E. Goodman, a children’s book author, and have two great sons (ages 43 and 28), a wonderful daughter-in-law and two newly born twin grandchildren.
+I live in Boston with my wife Susan E. Goodman, a children’s book author, and have two great sons (ages 44 and 30), a wonderful daughter-in-law and two newly born twin grandchildren.